amyDing629/CSC207-Project/phase2/DesignPattern.md

 ## MVC (Model-View-Controller) Design Pattern

  1. Classes Involved
-    - Adapters in Trade and Inventory System
+    - Adapters in Trade, Inventory and Point System
  2. Why you implement this DP
     - Separate controllers and presenters so that multiple views are available without changing controllers.
     - Adapt to Single Responsibility Principle.
 Controllers are responsible for reacting to the Model with users' action,